America's Top Scams and Scammers Revealed (A List of Common Scams Scammers Try in 2018)

 - Run Protect.
 A few free programs that work well and will help you with your computer are Spybot, Malwarebytes, and Avast.
 Make sure to download these from the actual website where they are released.
 Run these scans along with Windows bit defender and if nothing comes up there is likely no issue with your computer.

 - If you're concerned, hire a Tech to investigate your computer.
 I use to offer remote assistance with my business, and for $30 I would check your computer, speed it up, remove viruses or help with software issues.
 Try to find a "Remote Assistance Tech" on your local craigslist or online.
 All else fails, add me and send me a message.
 I'll do it for a lot cheaper than the $250 a scammer is going to charge you to mess your computer up.

 5. You've Been Selected For A Government Grant

 This scam usually targets college students and small business owners but can target anyone.
 A scammer calls claiming to work with the US Government.
 He gives you a number to call and talk to another scammer.
 This other person asks for your personal information to ensure you can receive the grant.
 From there they may ask you to pay taxes upfront on the grant or say they will make a small withdrawal and then a hefty deposit for your winnings.
 The scammer will then get you to consent to a withdrawal so they can take whatever amount they choose from your account.
 This will display an ordinary debt and can be challenging but you will likely lose this challenge due to the terms you agreed to (and had no idea existed).

 How to Avoid This Scam

 - The government will never call you and offer a grant.
-If you were to ever be selected to receive additional funding, you would be notified by FAFSA or us. gov via official email or letter.
-You will never have to pay to receive your grant and all funds will be mailed to you via check.
+If you were ever to be selected to receive additional funding, you would be notified by FAFSA or us.
+Gov via official email or letter.
+You will never have to pay to receive your grant, and all funds will be mailed to you via check.

 - If you haven't applied for a grant, then you cannot be selected for it